go-spatial/tegola-docs/content/tutorials/tegola-with-mapbox.md

   max_zoom = 20
 ```

-The name of this source is `zoning`.
+The name of this source is `bonn`.
 This will be part of the API call you make to retrieve the layers.
 Next, you have the names of the layers.
 In this source, you see `road`, `lakes`, `main_roads`.
 Each layer shows the content of the source, which can style from within the browser when we call the indivdual layers.
 Lets add the roads:

 First, we need to choose the trigger when the map content gets loaded.
 We will use the `'load'` trigger (You can read more about the triggers available [here](https://www.mapbox.com/mapbox-gl-js/api/#map#on)):